-- Generally, the organization must be located in the United States.
+- Generally, the organization must be in the United States.
 Exceptions include international NGOs (non-governmental organizations) such as the United Nations and the World Health Organization.

 Return to the MedlinePlus Health Information in Multiple Languages page.